BIT-aerial-robotics/raisim_airdocking/README.md

 # raisim_airdocking
- expert policy use the AMP_sample.py training use td3bc and ppo, iql ;
+- expert policy use the env_air_sb3/AMP_sample.py
+- training use td3bc and ppo, iql under Aquaml
- there is an example for iql
+- an example for iql/